Jianwei Huang

-Jianwei Huang (黄建伟, born 1978) is a Chinese engineering researcher and educator.
-He is a Presidential Chair Professor and Associate Dean of the School of Science and Engineering, The Chinese University of Hong Kong, Shenzhen.
-He is also an Adjunct Professor in the Department of Information Engineering at the Chinese University of Hong Kong.
+Jianwei Huang (黄建伟, born 1978) is a Chinese computer scientist and electrical engineer.
+He is a Presidential Chair Professor and Associate Vice President (Institutional Development) of The Chinese University of Hong Kong, Shenzhen.
+He is also an adjunct professor in the Department of Information Engineering at the Chinese University of Hong Kong.
 He is a guest professor of Southeast University.

 Education and career

 Jianwei Huang was born in 1978 in Nanjing, Jiangsu, China.
 He attended Nanjing Foreign Language School during 1990–1996, and served as the President of the school's Student Union in 1995.
 He entered Southeast University in 1996, served as the Vice President (1996–1998) and President (1999) of the university's student union, and received his Bachelor of Engineering degree from the Department of Radio Engineering in 2000.
 He entered the Department of Electrical Engineering & Computer Science, Northwestern University in 2001, and received the master's degree in 2003 and the Ph.D. degree in 2005.

 From 2005 to 2007, he worked as a postdoctoral research associate at the Department of Electrical Engineering, Princeton University.
-He joined the Department of Information Engineering at the Chinese University of Hong Kong as an Assistant Professor in 2007, and he was promoted to Associate Professor in 2013 and Full Professor in 2017.
+He joined the Department of Information Engineering at the Chinese University of Hong Kong as an assistant professor in 2007, and he was promoted to associate professor in 2013 and Full Professor in 2017.
 He is leading the Network Communications and Economics Lab (NECL).
 He joined The Chinese University of Hong Kong, Shenzhen, in Jan.
 2019, as a Presidential Chair Professor.